RizsimStudiosOfficial/GroovBox-Ocean-Light-PC-Port-Source/README.md

 But there are known bugs like:
 1. WHEN RUNNING THE PORT THE ICONS ARE NOT ACCURATELY POSITIONED TO THE APK VERSION AT ALL
-2. ICONS ARE INVISIBLE WHEN PLAYING THE VERSION
+2. ICONS ARE INVISIBLE WHEN PLAYING THE VERSION (when exported)

 If you have solution to fix BOTH bugs put it in Pull Requests that's all